 - 2.1.4.
 Sludge and Biosolids Management.
 Sludge is thickened by dissolved air floatation, anaerobically digested, and treated in six onsite sludge lagoons for approximately five years.
-The treated sludge is injected into soil at an onsite disposal area or Dedicated Land Disposal Site in accordance with Order R2-2007-0053 or the most recent order (see Attachment B, Figure B-3). - 2.1.5.
+The treated sludge is injected into soil at an onsite disposal area. - 2.1.5.
 Stormwater Management.
 All stormwater flows in contact with equipment or wastewater at the treatment plant are collected and directed to the plant headworks for treatment.
 Therefore, no additional stormwater requirements are necessary. - 2.1.6.
 Recycled Water.
-The plant can provide tertiary treatment for up to 16.2 MGD of recycled water, which is used for irrigation.
-In 2021, the plant produced an average of 5.2 MGD of recycled water. - 2.2.
+The plant can provide tertiary treatment for up to 6.0 MGD of recycled water, which is used as process water at the plant and for irrigation, fire protection, and fire suppression in the City's Recycled Water Service Area.
+In 2021, the plant produced an average of 1.9 MGD of recycled water. - 2.2.
 Discharge Point and Receiving Water.
 The Discharger discharges treated effluent to Lower San Francisco Bay through the EBDA Common Outfall (Discharge Point 001).
 Lower San Francisco Bay is located in the Lower San Francisco Bay Basin watershed between the San Francisco-Oakland Bay Bridge and the San Mateo-Hayward Bridge.
 The outfall's diffuser is located 37,000 feet (about 7 miles) offshore and is submerged 23.5 feet under the water surface.
 The diffuser consists of 251 six-inch bell mouth riser ports that each splits into 2 three-inch perpendicular discharge points.
 In August 2016, EBDA completed a two-week diver and remote operated vehicle inspection of the outfall and concluded that it is in good working order.
-The outfall meets the requirements to be considered a deepwater discharge as defined in Basin Plan section 4.6.1.
+The outfall meets the requirements to be considered a deepwater discharge as defined in Basin Plan section 4.6.1. - 2.3.
+Previous Requirements and Monitoring Data.
+The table below presents the previous order's effluent limitations and representative monitoring data from the previous order term: